cjm96/WDM_GW_wavelets/docs/source/theory.rst

 This can be thought of as short FFT.
 (Although, with our conventions it's actually an inverse FFT.)
-The data is first split into :math:`K` overlapping segments of length :math:`K`, each segment is multiplied by the window function :math:`\phi[k]` and the (i)FFT is applied to each segment.
+The data is first split into :math:`K` overlapping segments of length :math:`K`, each segment is multiplied by the window function :math:`\phi[k]` and the (inverse) FFT is applied to each segment.

+The short FFT to calculate :math:`X_n[j]` is implemented in :func:`WDM.code.discrete_wavelet_transform.WDM.WDM_transform.short_fft`.

 The expression for the wavelet coefficients in Eq.23 can be rewritten using this short FFT downsampled to extract every :math:`q^{\rm th}` coefficient,

 .. math::